eda-ricercatore/eda-ricercatore.github.io/vecchi-progetti/old-projects.md

 ###	Viterbi Decoder

 + Designed the synthesizable behavioral *Verilog* RTL model of the Viterbi decoder.
 + Developed a model of a digital communications system, which is comprised of its transmitting-end, a noisy communications channel, and its receiving-end.
 In the transmitting-end of this communications system, data is encoded.
-In the model of the communications channel, as the data passes through the channel, data is intentionally corrupted randomly.
-Verilog's random number generator is used to do this.
+In the model of the communications channel, as the data passes through the channel, data is intentionally corrupted randomly. *Verilog*'s random number generator is used to do this.
 In the receiving-end of this communications system, data is decoded.
 + Developed *Verilog* testbenches for each *Verilog* module in this communications system.
 Used these testbenches for unit testing and regression testing.
 A *Makefile* is provided for "build automation" (or the automation of analyzing and elaborating the RTL designs, and simulating them).
 + Carried out static timing analysis on synthesized *Verilog* netlist of the Viterbi decoder.
 + Extracted synthesized *Verilog* netlist of the Viterbi decoder to a *SPICE* netlist, and simulated the *SPICE* netlist with the *Synopsys NanoSim* circuit simulator.